PTE Vocabulary List with Meaning to Get High Score in PTE 2025

 Synonyms and Antonyms

-Synonyms mean words with similar meanings whereas antonym means words with opposite meanings.
+Synonyms are words with similar meanings, whereas antonyms are words with opposite meanings.

 1. Important Synonyms and Antonyms for PTE